waseralkarim/CKA-Kubernetes/Resources/Day03-Multi-Stage-Docker/readme.md

 ## Debugging Multi-Stage Builds
 - Use `docker build --target <stage>` to stop the build at a specific stage for inspection.
 - Add debug tools temporarily to troubleshoot runtime issues (e.g., `bash`, `curl`).
-- Use `docker history <image>` to analyze image layers and ensure unnecessary files are excluded.
+- Use `docker history <image>` to analyze image layers and ensure unnecessary files are excluded also.

 ---